ductsoup/Ductsoup_Python_MLX90614/README.md

 # Ductsoup_Python_MLX90614

-This Python driver allows you to read data from the [Adafruit MLX90614](https://www.adafruit.com/products/1747) on a Raspberry Pi.
+This Python driver allows you to read data from an [MLX90614](https://www.adafruit.com/products/1747) on a Raspberry Pi.

 ## Requirements